 The coastal ocean observations only are not sufficient to fully support the present-day need for high-quality ocean forecasting and monitoring because measurements may represent very localized and short scale dynamics, and it is not straightforward to know how fully they describe the complex coastal system.
-Therefore, recent practices employ the synergy between observations and numerical modelingmodelling, which ensures valuable research advancements and practical implementations (Kourafalou et al., 2015a, 2015b).
+Therefore, recent practices employ the synergy between observations and numerical modelling, which ensures valuable research advancements and practical implementations (Kourafalou et al., 2015a, 2015b).
 The core components of operational oceanographic systems consist of a multi-platform observation network, a data management system, a data assimilative prediction system, and a dissemination/accessibility system (Kourafalou et al., 2015a; De Mey-Frémaux et al., 2019; Davidson et al., 2019).
 By combining observations and models through data assimilation methods, ranging from coastal to global and from in situ to satellite-based, we can assess ocean conditions and create reliable forecasts.
 This integration adds value to coastal observations and enables a wide range of applications (De Mey-Frémaux et al., 2019; Ponte et al., 2019), as well as providing decision-making support.
 For a comprehensive review of ocean monitoring and forecasting activities in both the open and coastal oceans, please refer to Siddorn et al. (2016).

 High-frequency radars (HFR) offer unique spatial resolution by providing reliable directional wave information and gridded data of surface currents in almost real time.
-The use of HFR networks has become an essential element of coastal ocean observing systems, contributing to high-level coastal services (Stanev et al., 2016; Rubio et al., 2017); Reyes et al., 2022).
+The use of HFR networks has become an essential element of coastal ocean observing systems, contributing to high-level coastal services (Stanev et al., 2016; Rubio et al., 2017; Reyes et al., 2022).
 The outputs from prediction systems extend the utility of HFR observations beyond the immediate observation area (Stanev et al., 2015), enabling adequate estimates even where no direct observations have been made.
 This demonstrates how models connect observations, synthesize them, and assist in the design of observational networks.
 In turn, observations can guide the development of coastal models (De Mey-Frémaux et al., 2019).

 Alongside ADCP data, HFR data are used for skill assessment of operational wave and circulation models (Lorente et al., 2016).
 Another valuable source of fine-resolution data in the coastal region is provided by color data from satellites.
 In terms of sea level observations, some challenges associated with the use of altimeter data in the coastal zone are expected to be overcome through the use of wide-swath Surface Water and Ocean Topography (SWOT) technology.
-SWOT provides is a landmark satellite mission that delivers two-dimensional sea surface height observations of sea surface topography at kilometerhigh resolution inacross a 120 km swath.
-The expectation is It represents a major step forward in resolving mesoscale and submesoscale features critical to coastal dynamics.
-Recent Observing System Simulation Experiments (OSSEs) have demonstrated that wide-swath altimetry will significantly enhance the quality of coastal substantially enhances ocean forecasts through high spatial coverage and resolution.
-These new data are anticipated to (1) sample the forecasting capabilities.
-For instance, a constellation of two-way interactions between nearshore, estuarine, SWOT-like wide-swath altimeters provides a ~14% reduction in sea surface height forecast error compared to a 12-nadir altimeter constellation and shelf processesalso improves estimates of surface currents and open ocean processes, and (2) resolve both fast processes (atmospheric, hydrologic, tidal) and slower processes (general ocean circulation and climate evolution).
-High resolution models play a critical role as integrators Lagrangian trajectories (Benkiran et al., 2024).
-These results highlight the importance of these coastal continuumSWOT-type observations for resolving small-scale coastal variability and improving model-data integration.
+SWOT is a landmark satellite mission that delivers two-dimensional sea surface height observations at high resolution across a 120 km swath.
+It represents a major step forward in resolving mesoscale and submesoscale features critical to coastal dynamics.
+Recent Observing System Simulation Experiments (OSSEs) have demonstrated that wide-swath altimetry substantially enhances ocean forecasting capabilities.
+For instance, a constellation of two SWOT-like wide-swath altimeters provides a ~14% reduction in sea surface height forecast error compared to a 12-nadir altimeter constellation and also improves estimates of surface currents and Lagrangian trajectories (Benkiran et al., 2024).
+These results highlight the importance of SWOT-type observations for resolving small-scale coastal variability and improving model-data integration.